Fractals from Regular Behaviours: Introduction

 \section{Introduction}

 Hutchinson noticed in~\cite{Hutchinson1981Fractals} that many familiar examples of fractals can be captured as the set-wise fixed-point of a finite family of contraction (i.e., distance shrinking) operators on a metric space.
-He called these spaces \emph{(strictly) self-similar}, since the intuition behind the contraction operators is that they are witnesses for the appearance of the fractal in a proper (smaller) subset of itself.
-For example, the famous Sierpi\'nski gasket is the unique nonempty compact subset of the plane left fixed by the union of the three operators \(\sigma_a,\sigma_b,\sigma_c : \mathbb R^2 \to \mathbb R^2\) in \cref{fig:Sierpinski gasket}.
-The Sierpi\'nski gasket is a scaled-up version of each of its thirds.
+He called these spaces \emph{self-similar}, since the intuition behind the contraction operators is that they are witnesses for the appearance of the fractal in a proper (smaller) subset of itself.
+For example, the famous Sierpi\'nski gasket is the unique non-empty compact subset of the plane left fixed by the union of the three operators \(\sigma_a,\sigma_b,\sigma_c : \reals^2 \to \reals^2\) in \autoref{fig:Sierpinski gasket}.

 The self-similarity of Hutchinson's fractals hints at an algorithm for constructing them: Each point in a self-similar set is the limit of a sequence of points obtained by applying the contraction operators one after the other to an initial point.
-In the Sierpi\'nski gasket, the point \((1/4,1/2)\) is the limit of the sequence
+In the Sierpi\'nski gasket, the point \((1/4,\sqrt{3}/4)\) is the limit of the sequence

-where the initial point \(p\) is an arbitrary element of \(\mathbf R^2\) (note that \(\sigma_b\) is applied last).
+where the initial point \(p\) is an arbitrary element of \(\reals^2\) (note that \(\sigma_b\) is applied last).
 Hutchinson showed in~\cite{Hutchinson1981Fractals} that the self-similar set corresponding to a given family of contraction operators is precisely the collection of points obtained in the manner just described.
 The limit of the sequence in~\eqref{eq:first stream eg} does not depend on the initial point \(p\) because \(\sigma_a,\sigma_b,\sigma_c\) are contractions.
-Much like digit expansions to real numbers, every stream of \(a\)'s, \(b\)'s, and \(c\)'s corresponds to a unique point in the Sierpi\'nski gasket.
+Much like digit expansions to real numbers, every stream of \(a\)'s, \(b\)'s, and \(c\)'s corresponds to a unique point in the Sierpi\'nski gasket, as we have seen in (\ref{eq:first stream eg}).
 The point \((1/4, \sqrt3/4)\), for example, corresponds to the stream \((b,a,a,a,\dots)\) ending in an infinite sequence of \(a\)'s.
 Conversely, every point in the Sierpi\'nski gasket comes from (in general more than one) corresponding stream.